Summer Camp 2017

 What do the cadets wear during the travel to and from camp?

-Cadets and staff in the Main Party will travel to and from camp in smart civvies (collar and tie) or uniform – we will let you know in advance.
+Cadets and staff in the Main Party will travel to and from camp in smart civvies (collar and tie).

 How do I know what to pack?